 The polar opposite of this is Made of Plasticine.
 A character who doesn't just shrug off extreme damage, but doesn't sustain any damage at all, is Made Of Diamond, a subset of Nigh-Invulnerability.
 Characters who are Made of Iron, if they die at all, often die Rasputinian Deaths.
 If two Made of Iron characters go up against each other, it often leads to How Much More Can He Take fights.
 Not to be confused with Maid of Iron.

 A character who is Made of Iron isn't necessarily literally made of iron.
+If he happens to sink in water and die as if he were, that's Super Drowning Skills.

 If a person has this kind of durability as a superpower, it's Super Toughness.
 When the character does sustain grisly, incapacitating injuries but keeps going anyway, it's Normally, I Would Be Dead Now.